christophermilian/Raspberry-Pi-4-Proximity-Alarm/README.md

 # Sounding an alarm if an object comes too close and then displaying "Too Close!" onto a LCD.
 Coded with C and a Raspberry Pi 4.
-A project that sounds an alarm if on object comes too close and then displays "Too Close!" on a LCD.
+A project that sounds an alarm if an object comes too close and then displays "Too Close!" on an LCD.
 For GPIO pin mapping, I used WiringPi (Made by Gordon Henderson under GNU-LGPL) to simplify.
 Link: http://wiringpi.com/

 ***WiringPi Note: The author has discontinued public releases of WiringPi.
 The last update was 2.52 for the Raspberry Pi 4B.***